Q-Technologies/puppet-local_users/README.md

     auth_keys:
       - 'jblogs@imac.local'
       - 'root@prd009'

+local_users::remove::users:
+  - jsmith
+  - bob

+local_users::add::groups:
+  admin: {}
+  git:
+    gid: 15002

+local_users::remove::groupss:
+  - thesmiths
+  - builders

 ```

 ## Issues
+Only tested on UNIX/Linux type systems.

+Since version 1.0.1 of this module duplicate GIDs will not be forced through.
+This will create an issue if you have previously relied on this behaviour.

 This module does not check for the existance of the users groups first - which might mean a duplicate is created rather than failing.

 This module is using hiera data that is embedded in the module rather than using a params class.
 This may not play nicely with other modules using the same technique unless you are using hiera 3.0.6 and above (PE 2015.3.2+).